konraddj/Electric-Petrol-Network-Design/README.md

    - **Outcome:** A fully operational WAN network connecting all sites with secure and reliable connectivity.
 3. **Additional Recommendations**
    - **Tasks:**
-     - Implement regular security audits to ensure ongoing compliance with PCI DSS requirements and to minimize the risk of data security breaches.
-This will help to maintain adherence to security standards, ensure that payment processing meets legal requirements, and protect customer privacy.
+     - **PCI DSS Compliance**: Implement data encryption and access controls.
+Regular security audits are needed to protect payment processing and customer data.
+     - **Risk Mitigation**: Address risks like hardware failures and cyber-attacks with robust security practices and regular testing.
+Ensure efficient WAN operation with clear incident management.
    - **Outcome:** Enhanced protection and resilience of the network infrastructure, further strengthening its security and reliability.